-Associate of Science or Associate of Applied Science degree programs also allow students to explore numerous areas of construction and computer-aided design (CAD) systems.
+Associate of Science or Associate of Applied Science in Architecture degree programs allow students to explore numerous areas of construction and computer-aided design (CAD) systems.
 Hands-on experience might be gained through work in the field or in laboratories.
+Potential career outcomes for graduates could include architectural assistant, drafter, municipal planner, or estimator with engineering or architectural firms.
 A minimum of a high school education is typically required when enrolling in an associate degree program.
-Potential career outcomes for graduates could include architectural assistant, drafter, municipal planner and estimator.
-Program graduates might seek employment with engineering or architectural firms.